pradeepviswa/notes/5 kubernetes/documents/Assessment-Project/k8s_project_solution.md

 ```

 # Steps
+1. Create kubernetes environment
-1. Get started with pods, services, and deployments
+2. Get started with pods, services, and deployments
-2. Create and verify the service
+3. Create and verify the service
-3. Create a token and work on a dashboard
+4. Create a token and work on a dashboard
-4. Configure the NFS-server for MySQL and WordPress deployment
+5. Configure the NFS-server for MySQL and WordPress deployment
-5. Set up the NFS client side
+6. Set up the NFS client side
-6. Create and verify the PV
+7. Create and verify the PV
-7. Create a secret for MySQL deployments secret data
+8. Create a secret for MySQL deployments secret data
-8. Create a configmap for WordPress deployment to store non-sensitive information
+9. Create a configmap for WordPress deployment to store non-sensitive information

-# 1. Get started with pods, services, and deployments
+# 1. Create kubernetes environment
 ```
 What is expected: